Breeding Location:

 Range and Habitat

-Merlin: Breeds from Alaska east through Mackenzie to Newfoundland and south to Wyoming, Montana, and northeastern Maine.
+Merlin: Breeds from Alaska east through southern Nunavut to Newfoundland and south to Wyoming, Montana, and northern New England.
 Spends winters mainly in the southern U.S. north along the west coast up to British Columbia and on the east coast to southern New England.
 Preferred habitats include coniferous forests.

 Breeding and Nesting

-Merlin: Two to seven white eggs sometimes marked with red brown are laid in a tree cavity without nesting materials added; occasionally uses a rocky ledge or abandoned crow nest.
-Incubation ranges from 28 to 32 days and is carried out by the female.
+Merlin: Two to seven white eggs, sometimes marked with reddish-brown, are laid in a tree cavity without nesting materials added.
+This bird occasionally uses a rocky ledge or abandoned bird nests.
+A clutch of four to five eggs is normally laid during May.
+The female performs the majority of the incubation, which lasts about 30 days, and only briefly leaves the nest to feed.

 Foraging and Feeding

-Merlin: Preys mainly on small birds such as larks, swallows, finches, and occasionally ptarmigan; also eats small mammals, lizards, snakes, and insects, especially dragonflies.
+Merlin: These merlins prey mainly on small birds such as larks, swallows, finches, and occasionally ptarmigan.
+They will also eat small mammals, lizards, snakes and insects, especially dragonflies.
+They are opportunistic hunters; both adults and yearlings feed on flying insects, especially in late summer and during migration.

 Vocalization